-"Petition" is a rare occurrence.
-But "appeal", the other half of Concept Five, is actually in constant use.
-You'll see it the General Service Conference as well as the business meetings of Everyone in the service structure, Bill says, has the right to petition for the redress of a personal grievance and even be heard, if necessary, by the Board of Trustees.
+Everyone in the service structure, Bill says, has the right to petition for the redress of a personal grievance and even be heard, if necessary, by the Board of Trustees.
 "Though in practice this will be a seldom exercised right," he writes here, "its very existence will always restrain those in authority from unjust uses of their power."

 He was right.
-In fact, it is so seldom exercised that it wasn't until 2009, almost 50 years after the Concepts were published, that some members tried to file a grievance against the Board, learned that no procedure existed, and set out to change that.
-Over the next few years this led to the creation of a formal petition process and helped inspire a Conference inventory process.
+In fact, it is so seldom exercised that in 2009, almost 50 years after the Concepts were published, some members tried to petition the Board to hear a grievance and discovered that no formal petition procedure existed.
+Over the next few years this led to the creation of not only a formal petition process, but also a Conference inventory process.

-many areas, districts, and groups.
+"Petition" is a rare occurrence.
+But "appeal", the other half of Concept Five, is actually in constant use - at the General Service Conference and in the business meetings of many areas, districts, and groups.
 In those meetings, after taking a vote, the chair offers the folks who voted in the minority a chance to speak again.
 It's a second chance to be heard, and perhaps prevent the majority from making an error.